Athens Bankruptcy Lawyers & Attorneys

 Our Athens bankruptcy lawyer charges $850.00 for the attorney fees in a Chapter 7 and the Bankruptcy Court charges a filing fee of $335.00.
-There are additional costs such as the fee for pulling your credit report ($30) and the fees for two online courses (each one takes about an hour to complete online or over the phone).
-The total costs for filing a Chapter 7 bankruptcy with us is a little over $1200, depending on how you complete the online course requirement.
+There are additional costs such as the fee for pulling your credit report, tax returns, and the fees for two online courses (each one takes about an hour to complete online or over the phone).
+The total costs for filing a Chapter 7 bankruptcy with us is about $1280, depending on how you complete the online course requirement.

 The up front costs for Chapter 13 can be much cheaper.
-There is sometimes a flat attorney fee of a few hundreds of dollars to be paid up front to get it filed, but then you have to start making your payments shortly after that.
-So it is cheaper to file, but the monthly payments begin immediately.
+There is sometimes a flat fee to be paid up front to get it filed, but then you have to start making your payments shortly after that.
+So it is cheaper up front to file, but the monthly payments begin immediately.

 Limestone County Bankruptcy Attorneys